Wat Ming Muang – The Elephant Temple Chiang Rai

 Wat Ming Muang – The Crouching Elephant Temple of Chiang Rai

-There is part of the main temple that is still being built (still under construction in April 2018).
+There is part of the main temple that is still being built (it was still under construction in April 2018).

 Wat Ming Muang